TheRefreshCNFT/Tools/HTML/Base64Convert/readMe.txt

-Download Base64Convert.html

-Edit the ProjectName to suit your purposes then save the change
+Save the Base64Convert.html file or copy it to your own HTML document.

+Open the file to edit it.

+Edit the pn variable at the very beginning of the opening script tag to set your project name.

+Save the changes.

-Launch the file in your browser
+Launch the file in your browser.

-Click Choose Files
+Click Choose Files.

-Select the files to convert
+Select the all the files to convert.

-Click Open after all files are selected
+Click Open after all files are selected.

-Click Save at the prompt for each file
+Click Save at the prompt for each file.

-All files will be saved in the specified location converted to a base64 data uri.
+All files should now be saved in the specified location converted to a base64 data uri.